barroqt/barroqt/README.md

-### Hi there 👋
 Commited to constantly learn, improve and surround myself with inspiring people.

-- 🌱 I’m currently learning Rust (among other things)
+Tech serves my various passions.

-- 📫 How to reach me: barroqt@gmail.com
+📫 How to reach me: barroqt@gmail.com
 🗣️ : 🇫🇷 🇺🇸 🇨🇳 🇵🇹 🇰🇷 🇪🇸